Texte - Auto-Promo & Couverture - Solution Macarons Solution Macarons ... ou le macaron pas à pas en 21 recettes ... par Mercotte

 2 days prior: Remove the whites from the fridge so they can come up to room temperature.

-1 day prior: Weigh 150 g of almond meal, spread it out on a cookie sheet and roast it in the oven for 10 minutes at 150?.
+1 day prior: Weigh 150 g of almond meal, spread it out on a cookie sheet and roast it in the oven for 10 minutes at 150°.
 Allow the almond meal to cool.
 Weigh 150 g of confectioner’s sugar (lightly starched if you can find it).
 Sift the sugar together with the almond meal, cover and set aside.
 Or, skip all this sifting and toss the lot into your food processor!

 Make your ganaches: plain, or flavored to your liking.
 For a whipped ganache, which I recommend since it’s lighter, let your ganaches cool and add twice their weight in whipped cream (weighed before whipping!) and place them in the fridge.
 They need a good 24 hours in there to be ready for use.

 The BIG DAY, morning: Weigh 35 g of sugar for the meringue, add to that 5 g of dehydrated egg whites (not mandatory).
 Set aside a few drops of lemon juice and the tiniest pinch of salt.
 You really don’t need either, let’s just say it’s psychological back-up!
 For the syrup, weigh inside a small boiler 150 g of sugar.
 Weigh 50 g of water.
-Cover 3 perforated baking sheets with parchment paper or silicone baking mats, the latter being preferable if you want to end up with macaron shells that are smooth, cooked evenly, but not hollow.
+Cover 3 perforated baking sheets with parchment paper or silicon-lined baking paper, the latter being preferable if you want to end up with macaroon shells that are smooth, cooked evenly, but not hollow.
 (If you went the 40 g egg white route, 2 baking sheets will do).
 Get your pastry bag ready, for which you’ll need a 10 mm tip.
 Have it turned upside down and ready to be filled.
-Make sure that you have within reach the food colorings you’ve chosen, as well as a small sifter with cacao, black sesame seeds, crushed nuts or spices, or whatever else you plan to use for decorating the macaron shells.
+Make sure that you have within reach the food colorings you’ve chosen, as well as a small sifter with cacao, black sesame seeds, crushed nuts or spices, or whatever else you plan to use for decorating the macaroon shells.

 Last but not least, don’t forget your trusty candy thermometer!
 For more details and photos, click on the link “Bons Plans

-The BIG DAY, afternoon: Preheat the over to 145? (confection heat if you have the option) and place your three baking sheets inside, each on its own rack as long as they can all fit.
+The BIG DAY, afternoon: Preheat the over to 145° (confection heat if you have the option) and place your three baking sheets inside, each on its own rack as long as they can all fit.
 It’s certainly okay to cook one sheet at a time.

 AND NOW FOR THE BIG MOMENT!